PRENURSING | Caring for Your Community

 PREPARE FOR THE NCLEX

-Over 96% of our students pass the NCLEX on the first try, compared to the 83.04% national average and 79.27 average for Kansas.
+More than 90% of our students pass the NCLEX on the first try, which is substantially higher than both the national average and average for Kansas.

 YOUR JOB IS WAITING